Deutsche Bank faces FBI investigation for possible money-laundering lapses: source

 Deutsche Bank has long been a principal lender for Trump’s real estate business.
 A 2017 disclosure form showed that Trump had at least $130 million of liabilities to the bank.

-Reporting by Tom Sims in Frankfurt and Ishita Chigilli Palli and Maria Ponnezhath in Bengaluru; Additional reporting by Michelle Martin in Berlin; Editing by Kathrin Jones, Bill Rigby and Alexander Smith
+Reporting by Tom Sims in Frankfurt and Ishita Chigilli Palli and Maria Ponnezhath in Bengaluru; Additional reporting by Michelle Martin in Berlin; Editing by Kathrin Jones, Bill Rigby, Alexander Smith and Jan Harvey